 MyOwnConference is a video conferencing platform for video conferencing and webinars.
 It offers high-quality broadcast, a full range of tools to prepare and conduct the meetings, email marketing, and many other instruments for interacting with participants.
 Let’s see if this service has more than the basic webinar toolkit.

 - Quick registration and easy payment.
 It takes about a minute to register an account.

 - No need to install and update a program.
 You don’t have to download anything to hold a webinar.
-Participants can join the event simply by clicking a link you shared.
+Participants can join the event simply by clicking the link you shared.

-- Playing videos from YouTube, Vimeo, etc. Skype only allows you to send a link, while with MyOwnConference you can play the video during the webinar.
+- You are playing videos from YouTube, Vimeo, etc. Skype only allows you to send a link, while with MyOwnConference, you can play the video during the webinar.

 - Automatic webinar recording for plans with 300 participants and more.
 Never lose important information again.